leopries/tech_challenge_app/README.md

 ```
 OpenAi offers 4 base models: ada, babbage, curie, davinci.
 The model are different in their capabilities andthere is a tradeoff between performance and price.
 The fine-tuned model is saved in the OpenAI API.
-5. Now the model can be used to classify the user input into one of the 5 classes over the (Completions API)[https://beta.openai.com/docs/api-reference/completions/create].
+5. Now the model can be used to classify the user input into one of the 5 classes over the [Completions API](https://beta.openai.com/docs/api-reference/completions/create).